-You can use the train to travel from Nairobi to Syokimau.
-The train station is available daily.
+You can use the train to travel in Kenya.
+Trains are available daily.
 For long distance, the uses of the train are due to specific routes.
 Make sure to get informed in prior.

 Recently, Kenya has also opened Nairobi-Mombasa Madaraka Express railway.
 The new SGR railway links the port city Mombasa and Nairobi.

 New Nairobi and Mombasa SGR Terminus – Photo: Courtesy Of Kenya Railways

 The bus is the best public transportation service in Kenya.
 You can use it to travel from city to city in the safest way.

 Getting around Kenya by Ferry

 You can easily find public ferry services in Kenya.
 Likoni ferry is an active boat that connects between the mainland and Mombasa Island, as well as Mbita and Mfangano.

 Getting around Kenya by Air – domestic flights